adddeveloper/cyber/README.md

 # Cybersecurity
-This repository provides multiple useful tools for cybersecurity analysis
+This repository provides multiple useful tools for cybersecurity analysis.
+Batch skripts use STIG database for a list of vulnerabilities and ways of hardening the Windows system.
+You will need to download the database and the tool to view it.
+Both can be found by searching STIG database.

 * [Dump Sec](https://www.systemtools.com/)
 * [Winfo](https://vidstromlabs.com/)